Albuquerque Nursing Home Negligence Lawyers

 If you suspect a loved one is a victim of nursing home negligence, it is important that you file a complaint with a long-term care ombudsman as soon as possible, as well as seek the advice of an attorney, such as Parnall Law Firm, LLC, immediately.

-Liability for Nursing Home Negligence
+Liability for Nursing Home Negligence in Albuquerque

 A nursing home resident may hold those responsible for their injuries or lack of care legally liable.
 Nursing homes must provide residents with a safe environment and the level of care they need.
 To that end, they must adhere to several federal and state regulations.
 Among the many requirements under federal law, nursing homes must have sufficient nursing staff for their residents; provide the necessary services a resident needs to carry out their daily activities; and ensure that residents are free from any medication errors.